aion-dk/aion_cli/README.md

     $ rbenv install 2.5.3

-Clone the repository to a some folder, and navigate to it:
+Clone the repository to some folder, and navigate to it:

     $ git clone https://github.com/aion-dk/aion_cli.git
     $ cd aion_cli